shalevwiden/markdown_table_creator/README.md

 ```

 Uses the csvobject to make a csv file in a specified file path.
 The csv can then be viewed in vs code in its comma format or opened in an editor to view in tabular format.

+---

+July 1st, 2025.
+This script has been updated to mass generate md and csv files in an assets folder for a website programming project.